nushell/nushell/README.md

 # Engine-q

-Engine-q is an experimental project to replace the core functionality in Nushell (parser, engine, protocol).
-It's still in an alpha state, and there is still a lot to do: please see TODO.md
+Engine-q is a project to the current functionality in Nushell.
+It's still in beta state, and there is still a some places that need help: please see [the final checklist](https://github.com/nushell/engine-q/issues/735).

 ## Contributing